flex-development/JIME-P001/docs/pull_request_template.md

 ---

 **Describe your changes**
 A clear and concise description of your changes.
-Label your PR as `feature`, `hotfix`, or `release`.

 **Tests**
 What did you test?